Ionio-io/Hive/README.md

 Hive is a powerful, multi-agent framework developed in Python, designed to facilitate complex workflows and automate data-driven tasks.
 While its architecture can be applied across various fields, this repository includes a comprehensive **Financial Data Analysis Tool** as a primary use case, demonstrating Hive's capabilities in a real-world scenario.

+For more detailed insights and information about this project, check out my blog post on the same topic: [Read the Blog](https://www.ionio.ai/blog/building-an-agentic-framework-with-o1-and-gpt-4o)

 ## Table of Contents
 - [Introduction](#introduction)
 - [Architecture Overview](#architecture-overview)